 The northern district of Lalmonirhat is one of the areas of Bangladesh which is most affected by Monga.
 Apart from Monga, one of the great causes of concerns for the people of Mangalhat Union under LalmonirhatSadarUpazila is the river Dharala which overflows its banks during the rainy season, causing great misery for the people living in the vicinity.
 The inhabitants of this area regularly suffer from great losses of crops, livestock and other assets.
 Dinobala, a woman from an ultra-poor family of Fulgach village at Managalhat Union has been a victim of Monga since long.
 Her husband Ramachandra is a day-labourer.
 Dinobala and Ramachandra have two daughters.
 Ramachandra earns barely enough to provide to square meals a day for the family members.
-Life for Dinobala and Ramachandra had been guite unbearable at times, especially when Ramachandra fails to earn enough money to pay for the daily essentials.
+Life for Dinobala and Ramachandra had been quite unbearable at times, especially when Ramachandra fails to earn enough money to pay for the daily essentials.
 In 2006, ESDO started Cash for Work under the PRIME program funded by Palli Karma-Shahayak Foundation (PKSF).
 After being informed about the program by a neighbour, Dinobala became a member of the cash for work program.
 She received 2800 Taka by working for 40 days at a daily wage of Tk.
 70. This helped her alleviate the effects of Monga during the lean season.
 Afterwards, when ESDO started regular activities of PRIME with Monga-affected households of Mangalhat union, Dinobala took membership of Lolita Eco MohilaSamity under Durakuti branch.
 She regularly deposited 5 to 10 Taka on weekly basis and participated in all group meetings.
 From these meetings, she came to know about PRIME activities and facilities and was motivated to start layer rearing.
 She took a loan of 5000 Taka from ESDO in 2007 and established a mini farm at her household with 50 layers.
 Following the advice of the Programme Assistants (Technical), she ensured proper feeding, vaccine and hygiene of layers.
 She earned around Taka 12,000 in the first year from layer farming and paid-off her loans.
 She took another loan of 42,000 Taka and extended her farm.
 At present, her farm contains 152 layers which lay around 150 eggs a day.
 She is earning around 25,000 Taka a month and is planning for even larger investments in her farm.
 Recently, she took another 20,000 Taka loan from ESDO and started building a new farm close to the first one.
 She plans to collect 200 layers for the new farm.
 For Dinobala's family, Monga has become a distant memory.
 She and her husband no longer worry about their future, rather, they believe that, they will be able to educate their children properly and fulfill all their life's desires.
-Dinobala commented, 'I have been able to change the direction of my life and that of my family members because of ESDO PRIME program.
-Hadn't I become a beneficiary of this program, I would never have been able to bring happiness for my family by overcoming all odds."
+Dinobala commented, 'I have been able to change the direction of my life and that of my family